Club Chalamet

-Simone Cromer (born September 30, 1965), also known as Club Chalamet, is an American social media personality best known for her fan accounts for the American actor Timothée Chalamet.
-She created her Twitter account for him in 2018, following his success in Call Me by Your Name.
-She became viral in 2023 after several controversial comments she made against Chalamet's girlfriend, Kylie Jenner, which sparked discussions regarding parasocial relationships and stan twitter.
+Club Chalamet is a fan account on both Twitter and Instagram for the American and French actor Timothée Chalamet run by Simone Cromer (born September 30, 1966).
+She created the Twitter account in 2018 after Chalamet's success in Call Me by Your Name (2017), as a space for older fans.
+She became viral in 2023 after several controversial comments she made about Chalamet's girlfriend, Kylie Jenner, which sparked discussions regarding parasocial relationships and Stan Twitter.
 Since then, her reaction to content involving the couple has become an internet meme.